-We have audited the accompanying consolidated balance sheets of Drexel University and subsidiaries (the "University") as of June 30, 2012 and 2011, and the related consolidated statements of activities and cash flows for the years then ended.
-These financial statements are the responsibility of the University's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
+We have audited the accompanying consolidated statements of financial position of Drexel University and subsidiaries (the "University") as of June 30, 2012 and 2011, and the related consolidated statements of activities and cash flows for the years then ended.
+These consolidated financial statements are the responsibility of the management of the University.
+Our responsibility is to express an opinion on these consolidated financial statements based on our audits.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America.
-Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the consolidated financial statements are free of material misstatement.
 An audit includes consideration of internal control over financial reporting as a basis for designing audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the University's internal control over financial reporting.
 Accordingly, we express no such opinion.
-An audit also includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
+An audit also includes assessing the accounting principles used and the significant estimates made by management, as well as evaluating the overall financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.

-In our opinion, such consolidated financial statements present fairly, in all material respects, the financial position of the University as of June 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, such consolidated financial statements present fairly, in all material respects, the consolidated financial position of the University, as of June 30, 2012 and 2011, and the changes in its net assets and its cash flows for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Our audits were conducted for the purpose of forming an opinion on the consolidated financial statements as a whole.
-The supplemental schedules listed on pages 37 through 40 are presented for the purpose of additional analysis and are not a required part of the consolidated financial statements.
-These schedules are the responsibility of the University's management and were derived from and relate directly to the underlying accounting and other records used to prepare the consolidated financial statements.
-Such schedules have been subjected to the auditing procedures applied in our audits of the consolidated financial statements and certain additional procedures, including comparing and reconciling such schedules directly to the underlying accounting and other records used to prepare the consolidated financial statements or to the consolidated financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, such schedules are fairly stated in all material respects in relation to the consolidated financial statements as a whole.
+Our audits were performed for the purpose of forming an opinion on the basic consolidated financial statements taken as a whole.
+The accompanying schedule of expenditures of federal awards for the year ended June 30, 2012, is presented for the purpose of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is not a required part of the basic consolidated financial statements.
+This schedule is the responsibility of the University's management.
+Such information has been subjected to the auditing procedures applied in our audits of the basic consolidated financial statements and, in our opinion, is fairly stated in all material respects when considered in relation to the basic consolidated financial statements taken as a whole.